The Secure engineering sub-department is responsible for the Secure Stage of the product.

 To do so, use the following procedure.

-section with a link to the advisory (RedHat tracker usually), CVE ID, severity, and CVSS score.
+Update the Vulnerability Details section with a link to the advisory (RedHat tracker usually), CVE ID, severity, and CVSS score.

-Justification Section
+Update the Justification Section with:

 The OS vendor has published an updated advisory for <CVE_ID>, indicating that package <PACKAGE_NAME> has not yet had a fix released for this vulnerability.
 Until a fix is available for the package, this vulnerability cannot practically be remediated.

-Attached Evidence
+Update the Attached Evidence section with:

 As this operational requirement represents a dependency on a vendor-published package to address this vulnerability, no additional evidence has been supplied.
 Please refer to the linked vendor advisory in the above justification.

-has expired.
+GITLAB_ACCESS_TOKEN has expired.
 The automation relies on API requests to manage vulnerabilities and issues on various projects.
-This requires specific permissions and authentication is achieved with a Private Access Token generated on the service account gl-service-security-triage
+This requires specific permissions and authentication is achieved with a Private Access Token generated on the service account gl-service-security-triage (credentials available in 1Password).
+If the token is expired, a new one (with api scope) must be generated by signing in with this account on gitlab.com and then the new value must be configured in the settings of the release project.

 FedRAMP vulnerabilities